rickardlindberg/rliterate/rliterate.markdown

     * Otherwise put inside ScrolledWindow
 * Right click should only be generated on up if first down
 * Workspace should not be wider that a column, that creates an unnecessary scrollbar
-* This is a thinking tool
-    * Open all immediate children
-        * Read breath first
 * Literate programming treats any target programming language as an assembly language
 * TOC should only expand first 3(?) levels when opening a file for the first time
 * Deleting root (even hoisted root) gives error